 201-399-2020

 Get a taste of 1950s Cuba from acclaimed NJ Chef David Burke: the glamour, elegance, music and, of course, the food.
 Sit in one of the two luxurious dining areas before making a trip to the bar for cocktails like Chili Chili Bang Bang (Don Julio Blanco tequila, ancho reyes chile, passionfruit and ginger beer).
 Take a seat on the patio or walk down to the water’s edge for stunning views of Manhattan after getting your fill of dishes pernil pork shank or filet mignon medallions.
-If you are coming with a group, consider sharing paella or a parrillida mixta (steak, filet mignon and shrimp with asparagus, chorizo and manchego fries).
+If you are coming with a group, consider sharing paella or a parrillada mixta (steak, filet mignon and shrimp with asparagus, chorizo and manchego fries).
 Before heading there, take note of the dress code requirements.

 Surf City